 Hong Kong, thanks to its world-class infrastructure and well-educated, talented workers, is among the world’s best places to do business.
-Built on a comparatively small area, the city nevertheless can boast with national parks and islands, along with its famous skyline, architectural landmarks and shopping opportunities.
+Built in a comparatively small area, the city nevertheless can boast with national parks and islands, along with its famous skyline, architectural landmarks, and shopping opportunities.

 But how is Hong Kong performing in terms of city reputation and influence, business attractiveness and sustainability?

 Let’s take a closer look at: